thi-ng/umbrella/packages/rdom/README.md

 given hiccup component tree.
 It also automatically wraps any reactive values contained therein.

-**All of these functions are also usable, even if you don't intend to use any other package features!**
+**All of the following functions are also usable, even if you don't intend to use any other package features!**

 - [$addChild](https://docs.thi.ng/umbrella/rdom/functions/_addChild.html)
 - [$attribs](https://docs.thi.ng/umbrella/rdom/functions/_attribs.html)